stevearc/aerial.nvim/README.md

   -- Set to true to only open aerial at the far right/left of the editor -- Default behavior opens aerial relative to current window placement_editor_edge = false,

-  -- Fetch document symbols when LSP diagnostics change.
-  -- If you set this to false, you will need to manually fetch symbols diagnostics_trigger_update = true,

   -- Enum: split_width, full_width, last, none
   -- Determines line highlighting mode when multiple buffers are visible